Xiaofei-it/Shelly/README.md

 When a business object is changed, you "invoke" the Domino and pass the business object to it.
 Then it performs the actions in the action sequence one after the other.

-See [THEORY](doc/THEORY.md) for a detailed introduction of the philosophy.
+See [THEORY](doc/THEORY.md) for a detailed introduction to the philosophy.
 Also, it gives the definitions of the technical terms with respect to the Shelly library, such as the Domino and the data flow.

 ## Comparison with RxJava